 The Editorial Team will notify you when your article has been accepted for publication.
 Once an article is ready for publication, it becomes a part of our warehouse of articles from which we choose when we put together issues of the magazine.

 When an article is slated for a particular issue, authors are asked to sign a copyright transfer agreement and provide pull quotes.
-Pull quotes are highlighted through the publication of the article.
-Please submit at least 1 quote for every page of the manuscript.
-The word limit for pull quotes is 20-25 words.
+Additional information on pull quotes is included above in the formatting section.

 Submitting a Manuscript